PeterCookDev/TechLeading/topics/EstimationAndProjectManagement.md

 Takeaway: Adding manpower to a late software project will only make it later due to overheads of another person in the team.

 - [Tom DeMarco - Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency](https://www.amazon.com/Slack-Getting-Burnout-Busywork-Efficiency/dp/0767907698) 💲
+Takeaway: More slack in a project allows more responsiveness.
+100% people usage assumes fungible resources.
+Task switching is expensive - some tasks require more immersion than others.
+Lister's law - pressure doesn't make people think faster.
+Favour effective over efficient.

 ## Twitter Feeds to Follow